aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/swap-range/_index.md

 ## Where should we use the Swap Range API?

-When you need to swap range data in a spreadsheet, you can use this API.
+When you need to swap data of range  in a spreadsheet, you can use this API.

 ## Why should you use the Swap Range API?

-- Quickly swap range data in an Excel spreadsheet.
+- Quickly swap data of range  in an Excel spreadsheet.
 - Development can be quickly completed through the existing SDK.

 ## How to Use the Swap Range API with SDKs